 Develops, implements, and monitors work plans to achieve mission, goals, and performance measures for the Blight Code Enforcement division.

 Oversees Litter Court initiative.

-Prepares budget requests; maintains necessary records for the submission of required reports; reviews and makes recommendations to the Public Works Director and Mayor's Office on the division's budget and budget requests.
+Prepares budget requests; maintains necessary records for the submission of required reports; reviews and makes recommendations to the Development Director and Mayor's Office on the division's budget and budget requests.